 Outside of work, I am active in my church, as well as being a keen cyclist, riding with Calderdale CTC.
 I also enjoy spending time with my husband, son and extended family, eating out, going to the cinema and watching live music.

 Helen Norris - Ordinary Lives Practitioner / Independent Supporter Co-Ordinator

 I’ve been involved with the organisation since about 2008, first as a parent of a child with additional needs (my middle child has autism) and then as a member of the team since about 2010.
 My roles within Unique Ways have been varied – initially I started as a volunteer, then as a Trustee for the Board.
-However, since 2010, I have worked on behalf of Unique Ways both as a Person-Centred Planner and an Independent Supporter on a self-employed basis.
+However, since 2010, I have worked on behalf of Unique Ways both as a Person-Centred Planner and a Independent Supporter

 As Unique Ways’ Independent Supporter and co-ordinator, I work with families, children and young people around the newly introduced Education, Health and Care (EHC) plans.
 While I do support parents to navigate their way around the new system, my main role is to collate both pupil and parental voices ahead of an EHC request or conversion from an SEN statement, and support parents and young people to ensure their views are represented to a wide range of professionals – including schools and the Local Authority.

 I love working for Unique Ways as I am passionate about inclusion, and supporting parents to get the best outcomes for their child.

 When I’m not at work, I love spending time with my three children and my husband – we’re fairly active and enjoy getting out for long walks in the woods or days out, but these must include cake!
 I also love listening to old school music, baking and reading – when I get the chance!

 My name is Amanda, but I’m also known as Adah!
 I’m the Membership Officer, and the first face you will probably see when you visit the Unique Ways offices.